daviddalpiaz/stat-online/README.md

   - Department Surface Tablets are available
 - High-speed internet connection
 - Webcam
-- Microphone (could be build into webcam)
+- Microphone (could be built into webcam)
 - Headphones
 	- Ever been annoyed by background noise in a web meeting?
 	- Otherwise, speakers